Open-CMSIS-Pack/vscode-get-started/README.md

   - cmake 3.25.2
   - ninja 1.10.2
   - arm-none-eabi-gcc 12.2.1-mpacbti (GNU Arm Embedded Toolchain 12.2.1)
-6. In case vcpkg shows an error in the VSCode status bar, you can see furth information in the "OUTPUT" for 'vcpkg'.
-In case of 'Error: Unable to resolve dependency ... in <registry>' you may need to update the registry by running 'vcpkg: Run vcpkg command' from the 'View' menu's 'Command Palette...' (ctrl+shift+p) typing: `z-ce update <registry>`.
-7. Open the 'CMSIS' view from the side bar and press the 'Build' button.
+6. Open the 'CMSIS' view from the side bar and press the 'Build' button.
 The last line of the ninja build output will tell you where you can find the application elf file.
 Alternatively you can select 'Build' or 'Rebuild' from the context menu of the `*.cprj` file of the solution context
 (e.g. hello.debug+avh.cprj)